Asking questions about the work of Levent Alpöge

 Bruce

-First email: 16 December 2022 at 2:06 PM
+First email: 16 December 2022 (slightly updated)

 Dear Dr. Levent Alpöge:

 Could continuity, symmetry, and harmony be a proper description of the functional nature of pi?
-Years ago, I could see how it all might evolve from the most simple sphere: https://81018.com/csh/
+Years ago, I could see how it all might evolve from the simple sphere: https://81018.com/csh/

 Do the Planck base units define the first infinitesimal sphere?
 If so, is sphere stacking-and-packing a fundamental of physicality?